learnk8s/learnk8s.io/src/microsAuthentication/content.md

 However, you can use it to authenticate your request to the Kubernetes API (but you can't create, update, delete, etc. resources).

-Service accounts are useful and straightforward, but you should know that:
+Service accounts are useful and straightforward, but there is something that you should know.

+### 1. One Secret for every Service Account

-### 1. When you create a Service Account, Kubernetes creates a companion Secret object with a token
+When you create a Service Account, Kubernetes creates a companion Secret object with a token

 You use the token to authenticate with the Kubernetes API.